wxjedi/wxjedi/README.md

 - 👋 Hi, I’m @wxjedi
-- 👀 I’m interested in coding applications for meteorology and data, as well as expanding my horizons by learning new programming languages.
+- 👀 I’m interested in coding applications for meteorology and data, as well as areas such as AI and ML, as well as expanding my horizons by learning new programming languages.
 - 🌱 I’m currently learning Python and R, and considering picking up a new language.
 - 💞️ I’m looking to collaborate on a variety of things.
 I'm open-minded, so if you have any ideas, feel free to get in touch with me.
 - 📫 How to reach me is through my website, which is still undergoing the setup process.
 4metrix.com